SonarSource/gh-action-lt-backlog/README.md

 [CreateCardForIssue](CreateCardForIssue) - Create card for issue, mainly when milestoned.

-[CreateCardForIssueFromLabel](CreateCardForIssueFromLabel) - Crate card for issue in a project column determined by issue label.
+[CreateCardForIssueFromLabel](CreateCardForIssueFromLabel) - Create card for issue in a project column determined by the issue label.
 Mainly to organize backlog project.

 [CreateCardForStandalonePR](CreateCardForStandalonePR) - Create card for Standalone PR in `In progress` column.